 Memorial to the Celtic monk Aidan at Holy Island, Lindisfarne

 Another Irish monk at Iona was Aidan (d.651).
 There are some fairly reliable details about him preserved by Bede.
-In 635, a king of Northumbrian invited him to be bishop in that territory.
+In 635, a king of Northumbria invited him to be bishop in that territory.
 Oswald granted Aidan the small tidal island of Lindisfarne for a monastery.
-Aidan spoke Gaelic and had to learn the native Northumbrian language when he became a bishop as requested.
+Aidan spoke Gaelic, having to learn the native Northumbrian language when he accepted the role of bishop.
 He supervised the building on Lindisfarne of a simple church, which was no more than a rectangular wooden hut thatched with reeds.
 The primitive monastic buildings here were easily destroyed by the Vikings at a later date.
 Those buildings are thought to have included the typical refectory and kitchen, library and scriptorium.
 The Irish permitted dormitories for novices, while the older monks had private cells or huts.

-Meanwhile, the Celtic evangelical missions in Britain lost out to the Roman mission that spread extensively from Kent amongst the Saxons.
+Meanwhile, the Celtic evangelical missions in Britain lost out to the Roman mission spreading extensively from Kent amongst the Saxons.
 The disputed Celtic tonsure was only one indication of differences between the two monastic traditions.
 The Saxon monk Bede (c.672-735) commemorated Aidan in his Ecclesiastical History of the English People.
 Bede was a learned Benedictine monk of Northumbria.
-The diapproving Synod of Whitby, in 664, was an event causing the Irish bishop Colman to retreat from Lindisfarne and return to Iona with most of the Irish and a few Saxon monks.
-Bede wrote of Colman and his group that their austere ways involved owning no property except cattle; any money they received from the rich they would immediately give away to the poor.
+The diapproving Synod of Whitby, in 664, was an event of Roman auspices causing the Irish bishop Colman to retreat from Lindisfarne and return to Iona with most of the Irish and a few Saxon monks.
+Bede wrote of Colman and his group that their austere lifestyle prohibited ownership of any property except cattle; any money they received from the rich they would immediately give away to the poor.

 The Lindisfarne Gospels (British Library)